Bug report #4604

 Still available in 1.7.2

-#1 Updated by Bill Clay about 8 years ago
+#1 Updated by Bill Clay over 8 years ago

 Looks like this was intentionally disabled by developer "MD" in providers/qgswfssourceselect.cpp at lines 54 and 266-274.
 Perhaps this was done pending implementation of feature request #4280?
 For my work, it's better to have that capability (even with the flaw described at feature request #4280) than not have it at all.

-#3 Updated by Bill Clay about 8 years ago
+#3 Updated by Bill Clay over 8 years ago

 - File incremental-wsf.patch added